davidcalhoun/tle.js/README.md

 ```

 ### getMeanAnomaly
-[Mean Anomaly](https://en.wikipedia.org/wiki/Mean_Anomaly) in degrees (0-360 degrees).
-Indicates
-where the satellite was located within its orbit at the time of the TLE epoch.
+[Mean Anomaly](https://en.wikipedia.org/wiki/Mean_Anomaly).
+Indicates where the satellite was
+located within its orbit at the time of the TLE epoch.

+* Units: degrees
+* Range: 0 to 359.9999

 ```js
 tlejs.getMeanAnomaly(tleStr);